Lawsuits for Injuries from Garage Door Accidents

 What Types of Compensation Are Available for Garage Door Injuries?

-Economic damages are meant to pay for costs incurred because of the injury and the future expected costs necessary to physical recovery.
+Economic damages are meant to pay for costs incurred because of the injury and the future expected costs necessary to make a full physical recovery.
 Economic damages are objective damages that can be easily calculated and include:

 - Medical expenses,